Code-Institute-Submissions/IIdehed-Project2/README.md

 ---

-Horrer Quiz is a question quiz that let's you show your skills in knowlegde about horrer movies.
+Horrer Quiz is a game that let's you show your skills in knowlegde about horrer movies.
 You will have 10 questions to answer and you have 4 different options.
 Choose the right answer before the time runs out!